rabinchowdhury/insiten-challenge/README.md

-This is the code repository for the Insiten code challenge.
+This is the code repository for the code challenge.
+I hope you like it!

-You can visit here to see the [Insiten Challenge](https://ma-app-2c945.web.app/)
+You can visit here to see the [Insiten Challenge](https://ma-app-2c945.web.app/) application.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).